eskay993/gamefiles/silent-hill-3/README.md

 Try this version first.
 If it doesn't work, try the Sound Fixer version below.
 See [Version Differences](#versions).

-1. Download [silent-hill-3-installer-with-audio-enhancement-pack.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-installer-with-audio-enhancement-pack.zip) from this repo and extract it
+1. Download [silent-hill-3-installer-with-audio-enhancement-pack.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-installer-with-audio-enhancement-pack.zip) from this repo and extract it.
 2. Follow [Betwixt-Two-Ferns's guide on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/) to  extract the game setup files from your DVD or ISO.
 3. Download `Silent Hill 3 No-DVD Patch` and extract it.
 This allows the game to run without the DVD inserted.
 You will have to track this down yourself.
 Google may help...
 4. Download [Silent Hill 3 Audio Enhancement Pack](https://www.moddb.com/mods/silent-hill-3-audio-enhancement-pack) from Mod DB.
 Don't extract it.
 Just leave as is.